Zilliqa/zilliqa-rosetta/README.md

 ```

 ### Zilliqa seed node whitelisting
-Seed node IP or public key need to be whitelisted by the Zilliqa team in order receive network data.
+Zilliqa seed node IP or public key need to be whitelisted by the Zilliqa team in order receive network data.
 To get whitelisted, please reach out to maintainers[at]zilliqa.com and provide the IP or public key and reason for whitelisting.

 ### Running `Zilliqa-rosetta`
 ```shell script